 - Execute the project for which funds are distributed prior to the FNA Annual meeting in October.
 If this is not possible, please reach out to discuss alternative timing.

 - If a grant program/project has limited attendance restrictions, priority for participation will be given to Fulton residents, within reason (contact FNA for further discussion)

 - Complete written assessment following project completion

-- Presentation of impact of grant to FNA board during Annual meeting in October of 2022
+- Presentation of impact of grant to FNA board during Annual meeting in October

 Grant evaluation criteria

 - The proposed project or program would not take place were it not for the Fulton grant

 - Request is proportional to the capabilities of the requesting organization